-The strip shopping centers and corner shops have suffered as the big retailers have moved to these centers.
+The strip shopping centres and corner shops have suffered as the big retailers have moved to these centres.

 Recently, as these large shopping complexes have become even larger, many shoppers seem to be returning to the strip shopping centre where parking is easier and there is less hustle and bustle.
 They also find the local retailers more personal.

-These types of centres have increased the entry level of the costs to snare a large major player as a tenant.
+These types of centres have increased the entry-level costs to snare a large major player as a tenant.

 So the average investor is left with the possibility of buying a shop in a neighbourhood or strip retail centre with a small business as a tenant.